Mohan-Selvan/ObjectTemplateGenerator/README.md

   - Fill the "File path" text field with the fully qualified path.
 For example, "D:/WorkArea/sample_ui_template.json"
   - Click on "Export current template" button to complete the export.
 - Click on "Unload current template" button to remove the loaded template.
+- Select the "Sample UI" game object.
+Remove or Disable it from the hierarchy so we can instantiate it from the json file again.
 - In order to load a template from the file system.
   - Update the file path text field if required.
   - Click on "Load template from file" button to load the template using the file path provided.